pblaney/mgp1000/README.md

 ```

 ## Stage Input BAM or FASTQ Files
 For the Preprocessing step of the pipeline, all input files are handled out of `input` directory that was created.
 Given the sheer size of the input data, the samples will have to be processed in batches.
 Additionally, the pipeline is designed to process batches of identical format, i.e. all BAMs or all FASTQs.
 One key assumption is that any input BAM file was trimmed for quality before being previously aligned.
 Another assumption is that any input FASTQs use an 'R1/R2' naming convention to designate paired-end read files.
+Check the `testSample` directory to see examples of FASTQ naming conventions that are accepted.
+It is recommended that these be used as a sanity check of the pipeline if deploying for the first time.
 ```
 # Example of staging input data files
 $ cp -r </normal/samples/directory/*.bam> input/

+# Example of staging test sample FASTQs
+$ cp -r testSamples/* input/
 ```

 ## Run the Preprocessing Step of the Pipeline